Nobel Foundation: The Nobel Foundation

 The Nobel Foundation was founded as a private organisation on 29 June 1900 specifically to manage the finances and administration of the Nobel Prizes.
 It is based on Nobel's last will and testament.
 At the time Nobel's will led to much skepticism and criticism and thus it was not until 26 April 1897 that his will was approved by the Storting.
 Soon thereafter they appointed the members of the Norwegian Nobel Committee that was to award the Peace Prize.
 Shortly after, the other prize-awarding organizations followed; Karolinska Institutet on 7 June, the Swedish Academy on 9 June and the Royal Swedish Academy of Sciences on 11 June.
 In 1900 the Nobel Foundation's newly created statutes were promulgated by King Oscar II.

-In 1905 the Union between Sweden and Norway was dissolved which meant the responsibility for awarding Nobel Prizes was split between the two countries.
-Norway's Nobel Committee became the awarder of the Peace Prize while Sweden became the awarder of the other prizes.
+In 1905 the union between Sweden and Norway was dissolved which meant the responsibility for awarding Nobel Prizes was split between the two countries.
+The Norwegian Nobel Committee continued to select the recipient of the Peace Prize, while Swedish bodies select the other prize recipients.

 In accordance with Nobel's will, the primary task of the Nobel Foundation is to manage the fortune Nobel left after him in a fund.
 The Nobel Foundation also represents the Nobel Prize to the outside world and takes charge of informal activities and issues related to the awarding of the Nobel Prizes.
 The Nobel Foundation is not involved in the process of selecting the Nobel laureates.
 The Nobel Foundation invests money to maintain a funding base for the prizes and the administrative activities.
 The Nobel Foundation is exempt from all taxes in Sweden (since 1946) and from investment taxes in the United States (since 1953).
 At the beginning of the 1980s the award money was 1 million SEK but in 2008 the award money had increased to 10 million SEK.

-According to the statutes the foundation should consist of a Board of five men, with its seat in Stockholm.
-The Chairman of the board should be appointed by the King in Council.
-The other four members should be appointed by the trustees of the prize-awarding institutions.
-A deputy director should be appointed by the King in Council and two deputies for the other members appointed by the trustees.
-Since 1995 all members of the board have been chosen by the trustees and the executive director and the deputy director appointed by the board itself.
+According to the statutes of the Nobel Foundation, the Board of Directors will have its registered office in Stockholm.
+The Board consists of seven members and two deputies, Swedish or Norwegian citizens elected by the trustees of the prize-awarding institutions, and it chooses a Chairman, Vice-Chairman, and Executive Director from among its members.

-Apart from the board, the Nobel Foundation is made up of the prize-awarding institutions (the Royal Swedish Academy of Sciences, the Nobel Assembly, the Swedish Academy and the Norwegian Nobel Committee), the trustees of the prize-awarding institutions and auditors.
+The prize-awarding institutions are the Royal Swedish Academy of Sciences, the Nobel Assembly at the Karolinska Institute, the Swedish Academy and the Norwegian Nobel Committee.